andypangaribuan/taodev-cert/README.md

 > ```text
 > PLEASE MAKE SURE YOUR MACHINE IS NOT USING PORTS 80 AND 443 WHEN YOU RUN THE COMMAND
 > ```

+After cert generated, use command: `$ make down` to turn shutdown the containers.
+Generated cert stored at `taodev-certbot` directory.